See the price

 1 Choose your company name

-The first step in establishing your holding company is to select a unique name that reflects your brand and business vision.
-This name must be submitted for approval to the Accounting and Corporate Regulatory Authority (ACRA).
-It’s essential to ensure that your chosen name is not identical or too similar to existing company names to avoid potential conflicts and confusion.
-Additionally, the name of your holding company must comply with local naming regulations, which prohibit the use of certain words or phrases that may mislead the public or are deemed inappropriate.
-Once your chosen name is approved, it will be reserved for a specified period, usually 60 days, during which you must complete your registration process.
+The first step in establishing your holding company is to choose a unique name that reflects your brand and business vision.
+Submit this name for approval to the Accounting and Corporate Regulatory Authority (ACRA), ensuring it complies with local regulations and is not too similar to existing names.
+Once approved, the name will be reserved for 60 days, during which you should complete your registration.

 2 Formal registration

 After securing your company name, the next step is to formally register your holding company structure with ACRA.
-This process involves filling out the necessary application forms and providing essential information about your company’s structure.
-You will need to include details regarding your shareholders, directors, and the appointed company secretary.
-It’s important to ensure that all information about your holding company is accurate and complete, as any discrepancies could lead to delays or complications in the registration process.
+This process involves filling out the necessary application forms and providing essential information about your company's structure.
+You will need to include details regarding your company shareholders and directors.
+It's important to ensure that all information about your holding company is accurate and complete, as any discrepancies could lead to delays or complications in the registration process.

 3 Online submission via BizFile+